Society of Hispanic Professional Engineers By-Laws

 ELIGIBILITY REQUIREMENTS

-Membership will consist primarily of but not limited to students in Science, Technology, Engineering and Mathematics related fields such as engineering, architecture, technology, mathematics, chemistry, physics, biology and other science fields.
+Membership will consist primarily of but not limited to students in Science, Technology, Engineering, and Mathematics fields such as engineering, architecture, technology, mathematics, chemistry, physics, biology, and other science fields.
 The University of Illinois Chicago students will be considered official Society of Hispanic Professional Engineers at the University of Illinois Chicago chapter members after their chapter fees have been received; national fees are not required for non-board members if they wish to participate only in chapter events and programs.
 Active membership shall be maintained on a semester basis (see Article XV)

 ARTICLE IV